Progress Windows, MESSAGE, ERROR and CONFIRM Functions

 You can use several specialized functions to display messages and gather input.
-We recommend that you use pages to ensure that your application has a consistent user interface.
-However, there are situations where you may want to use the dialog functions instead of pages.
-The most important uses of the dialog functions are as follows:
+We recommend that you use forms and pages to ensure that your application has a consistent user interface.
+However, there are situations where you may need to use the dialog functions instead of forms.
+The most important uses of the dialog functions are the following:

 To display a window that indicates the progress of some processing that may take a long time.